Common Freight Costs & Charges

 Customs Bond Tips: Even if your forwarder arranges customs clearance, if you ship regularly you should develop your own account relationship with CBP.
 This is how a customs bond may speed up clearance.

 The CBP directive on monetary bonds is posted on their site and is quite complex.
 Generally, regular shippers should get an annual continuous entry bond, at $500 per year (allow 10 days processing).
-One-off shipments should get a single entry bond (currently $50), although, for LCL shipments going by ocean only, an ISF bond will also be required.
+One-off shipments should get a single entry bond which costs 0.5% of goods value (minimum $50 charge) plus $75 for the ISF bond if you are shipping via Ocean.

 You must have a bond before you can make the ISF filing.